sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 .. ----------------------------------------------------------------------------

-The next step is to figure out what we would be a good choice for a diagnostic test statistic, something that would help us discriminate between H\ :sub:`0` and H\ :sub:`1`.
+The next step is to figure out what would be a good choice for a diagnostic test statistic, something that would help us discriminate between H\ :sub:`0` and H\ :sub:`1`.
 Given that the hypotheses all refer to the population mean µ, you would feel pretty confident that the sample mean *X̄* would be a pretty useful place to start.
 What we could do is look at the difference between the sample mean *X̄* and the value that the null hypothesis predicts for the population mean.
 In our example that would mean we calculate *X̄* - 67.5.
-More generally, if we let µ\ :sub:`0` refer to the value that the null hypothesis claims is our population mean, then we would want to calculate
+More generally, if we let µ\ :sub:`0` refer to the value that the null hypothesis claims is our population mean, then we would want to calculate:

 | *X̄* - µ\ :sub:`0`